Master Scratchboard Artist

-Before I even knew what natural history illustration was, I was drawing birds and plants from a young age.
-My two most treasured possessions growing up were a large tin of Derwent Artist pencils and a huge book on Australian birds.
+Growing up in rural Australia, and before Linda even knew what natural history illustration was, she was drawing birds and plants from a young age.
+Her two most treasured possessions as a child were a tin of Derwent Artist pencils and a large book on Australian birds.